Who’s my Advisor?

 Health Sciences 107

 Works with: Pre-Veterinary Medicine students and Biology Majors

 Skaggs Building 312

 Dr. Chuck Dumke

 McGill Hall 103

-Works with: Health & Human Performance majors (including freshman)
+Works with: Pre-Physician Assistant students and Health & Human Performance majors (including freshman)

 Dr. Steve Lodmell